Skip to main content

 Zero-downtime upgradesLogical replication across versionsMySQL Shell + Clone Plugin

 Verdict: Both are capable.
 MySQL's InnoDB Cluster is arguably easier to set up for basic HA.
 PostgreSQL's logical replication offers more flexibility for complex topologies.
+Honestly, if you're using a managed cloud service, most of these differences get abstracted away anyway.

 Performance Benchmarks